xmen12cc/Lab5SummarizeGemini/README.md

    - Ensure you have a modern web browser installed.

 3. **Configure the Application**:
-   - Replace `'your_gemini_api_key'` in both the JavaScript file and the HTML file with your actual Gemini API key.
+   - Replace `'your_gemini_api_key'` in the .env with your actual Gemini API key.

+## To run

+1. Clone the repo as a zip.

+2. Open Vscode and open the project folder.

+3. Type 'node server.js'.

+4. Go to localhost:3000.

+5. Copy your desired article and paste it on the textbox.

+6. Hit summarize and wait for it to process, congratulations, you now have a summarized article.